CGJennings/se3docs/docs/um-proj-csv-factory.md

 ### Changing the inputs or outputs

 You can change the file names used by the factory by changing the string constants near the start of the file.
 You can change how the input data is loaded using code near the top of script.
-For example, you could use the currently edited component as a template instead of reading it from a file or download the CSV file from a URL.
+For example, you could use the currently edited component as a template instead of reading it from a file, or download the CSV file from a URL.
 If you want to do something with the modified component other than save it to a file, you can override the `write(GameComponent template, String fileName, long recordNumber)` method in `CsvFactory`.

 ### ⚠️ Custom column handling